bazifabdullah/random-choice-picker/README.md

 ## Overview

-I created this live user filter project using HTML, CSS and JavaScript inspired by <a href="https://www.youtube.com/@TraversyMedia">Brad Traversy</a>.
+I created this Random Choice Picker project using HTML, CSS and JavaScript inspired by <a href="https://www.youtube.com/@TraversyMedia">Brad Traversy</a>.